Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 [Issue and PRs](https://github.com/Icinga/icinga-powershell-plugins/milestone/3?closed=1)

+### New Plugins

+This release adds the following new plugins:

+* [Invoke-IcingaCheckScheduledTask](https://icinga.com/docs/windows/latest/plugins/doc/plugins/19-Invoke-IcingaCheckScheduledTask/): Allows to check the current state for a list of provided scheduled tasks

 ### Enhancements

 * [#32](https://github.com/Icinga/icinga-powershell-plugins/issues/32) Improves plugin doc generate to update existing .md files and create new ones only if required